Nepal Blog

 Bhagyashwori Singh is 4 years old, from a remote village nearly 700km from Kathmandu.
 After her father died she and her mother were thrown out of the house.
 They moved to Kathmandu where she was locked in her room while her mother worked as a cleaner.
 They both now live in St Anne’s Hostel and Bhagyashwori goes to the nursery in Kitini School.

 These are just some of the projects that our donations help support.
-But with six campuses around the world, there’s always more we can do.
+But with nine projects around the world, there’s always more we can do.
+Thank you for helping us to help them.

 Sorry, we couldn't find any products.
 View all products.